 Are we focusing on the right things for our organisation?

 Now is the time to take a step back and consider the strategy.
 When Covid-19 started to hit businesses, programmes and projects were likely to have been put on temporary pause or the plug pulled completely.

 - Does the strategy need to be paused or revised in the short term to reflect the changes brought on by Covid-19?

 - Will the changes have a longer term effect on the organisation and how it operates?

-We will shortly be releasing an insight paper aimed at advising how organisations can deliver a proven method for prioritising projects and change to ensure the right things are being worked.
+We will shortly be releasing an insight paper aimed at advising how organisations can deliver a proven method for prioritising projects and change to ensure the right things are being worked on.

 Have we stabilised our operations for the mid to long term?

 Organisations and their employees have been under immense pressure in recent weeks.
-Not only would they have had to adopt and embrace day-to-day probable dramatic changes to business operations and remote working, but also deal with the personal impact of lockdown.
+Not only have they had to adopt and embrace day-to-day probable dramatic changes to business operations and remote working, but they have also had to deal with the personal impact of lockdown.